 Section 1.
 Eligibility.
 Any person who subscribes to the purposes and policy of LWVUS shall be eligible for membership.

 Article IV.
 OFFICERS

 Section 1.
 Enumeration, Election, and Duties of Officers.
-The officers of LWVNM shall be president, a vice-president, a secretary and a treasurer.
+The officers of LWVNM shall be president, a first vice-president/president-elect, a second vice-president, the action chair, the past president, a secretary, and a treasurer.
 They shall be elected at the Convention and shall take office immediately after the Convention.
 They shall hold office until the election at the next biennial Convention or until their successors have been elected and qualified.
-If the position of president is vacant and the vice-president is unable to assume the responsibilities of the president, the board shall function as a Leadership Team and shall possess all the powers and perform the duties of that office until that office is filled.
+If the position of president is vacant and neither vice-president is able to assume the responsibilities of the president, the board shall function as a leadership team and shall possess all the powers and perform the duties of that office until that office is filled.

-Section 6.
+Section 8.
 The Leadership Team.
-When a president is not elected and the vice-president is unable to assume the responsibilities of the president, the board shall govern the organization as a leadership team.
-At the first board meeting following the biennial Convention, officers and directors that were elected to serve on the board will volunteer, self-select or be nominated to accept the leadership position(s) of president or vice-president.
-Two or more individuals may serve in this capacity (co-president, co-vice-president).
-The leadership team will identify the responsibilities of each member of the team, and have responsibility for the routine business of the League (e.g., calling meetings, preparing agendas, chairing meetings).
+When a president is not elected and the vice-president/president-elect is unable to assume the responsibilities of the president, the board shall govern the organization as a leadership team.
+At the first board meeting following the biennial Convention, officers and directors that were elected to serve on the board will volunteer, self-select, or be nominated to accept the leadership position(s) of president and/or vice-president/president-elect.
+Two or more individuals may serve as co-presidents.
+The leadership team will identify the responsibilities of each member of the team and have responsibility for the routine business of the League (e.g., calling meetings, preparing agendas, chairing meetings).

 *Provisions for filling the vacancy in the presidency are made in Article IV, Section 3.